Debajyati/Efficienvchad/README.md

 │   │   ├──  telescope.lua
 │   │   └──  terminal.lua
 │   ├──  extras
-│   │   ├──  firenvim.lua // deprecated plugin, currently config code commented out.
-So that no clash happens.
-You may delete the file.
-Will by removed from extras soon.
+│   │   ├──  firenvim.lua // deprecated plugin, currently config code commented out, so that no clash happens.
+You may delete the file
 │   │   └──  supermaven.lua
 │   ├──  plugins
 │   │   ├──  base.lua